 - On a lightly floured surface, roll out half of pastry and fit into pie plate.
 Spread crushed soda cracker crumbs evenly onto bottom pie crust.

 In a large bowl, whisk egg.
 Add sugar and whisk to blend.

-Stir in rhubarb and strawberries and mix well.
+Stir in rhubarb, sugar and strawberries and mix well.
 Spoon into pie crust.

 - Roll out the remaining pastry to fit over filling.
 Cut several slits in top crust near the centre to allow steam to escape, and place over fruit filling.
 (Used cookie cutters here)